Andrei Markovits: Areas of research and publication

 A specialist on the politics of Western and Central Europe—Germany and Austria in particular—Markovits has published nineteen authored and co-authored books as well as edited and co-edited volumes; well over 100 scholarly articles; more than 50 review essays; and many articles and interviews in the American and European press.
 Markovits's research interests and areas of publication include: German and European labor; German and European social democracy, as well as social movements; German-Jewish relations; Germany's role in the new Europe; Anti-Americanism in Europe; the comparative sociology of modern sports cultures and – most recently – the new dimensions of the human-animal bond, particularly its deeply feminized features.
-Markovits's scholarly work has been published in English, German, Italian, French, Spanish, Dutch, Swedish, Hungarian, Russian, Ukrainian, Romanian, Chinese, Persian, Hebrew, Korean, and Georgian.
+Markovits's scholarly work has been published in English, German, Italian, French, Spanish, Dutch, Swedish, Hungarian, Russian, Ukrainian, Romanian, Chinese, Persian, Hebrew, Korean, Georgian, and Czech.

 Markovits's latest book publication is entitled Hillel at Michigan 1926/27 – 1945: Struggles of Jewish Identity in a Pivotal Era.
 His previous book From Property to Family: American Dog Rescue and the Discourse of Compassion, published by the University of Michigan Press in the fall of 2014, garnered the University of Michigan Press's Distinguished Book Award in 2015.